raspberrypilearning/getting-started-with-the-pico/en/step_10.md

 --- task ---

-When prompted, select 'MicroPython Device' from the pop-up menu.
+When prompted, select 'MicroPython device' from the pop-up menu.

 --- /task ---